CSGuides/grad-job-guide/_applying/statements.md

 Aside from asking your friends to show you their statements, a good way to get these things is to download them one year early.
 Almost everyone puts their job application materials up on their web page when they are applying for a job.
-In May/June, Googling for <tt>programming languages "teaching statement"</tt> yields hundreds of results.
+In May/June, Googling for `programming languages "teaching statement"` yields hundreds of results.
 Just download some and save them.
 Of course, if you get random people from the Internet you probably won't have heard of them and thus won't know if they are good or bad examples.
 So try to soak up all of the documents from people in your